ucl-cssb/cneta/README.md

 There are three Markov models of evolution for the copy number profiles:
-* model 0: Mk model (extension of JC69 model)
+* model 0: Mk model
 * model 1: bounded model of total copy number
-* model 2: bounded model of allele-specific copy number
+* model 2: bounded model of allele-specific copy number (default)
 <!-- * 3: model of independent Markov chains (when WGD and chromosome gain/loss are incorporated) -->

+Mk model is an extension of JC69 model on total copy numbers, where segment duplication rate equals to segment deletion rate.

+In bounded model, segment duplication rate may be different from segment deletion rate.
+Once a copy number becomes 0, it cannot be changed.
+Once a copy number becomes maximum (cn_max), it cannot be increased.

 There are two ways of simulating mutations along a tree:
 1. Simulating waiting times along a branch (default).
-A random waiting time is generated from the exponential distribution with mean $1/r$.
-Here, $r$ is the total mutation rate across the genome, obtained by adding up the duplication and deletion rates across all sites in the genome, chromosomal gain or loss rates across all chromosomes and whole genome doubling rate.
+A random waiting time is generated from the exponential distribution with mean `1/r`.
+Here, `r` is the total mutation rate across the genome, obtained by adding up the duplication and deletion rates across all sites in the genome, chromosomal gain or loss rates across all chromosomes and whole genome doubling rate.
 When a mutation is generated, its type is randomly chosen based on the relative rates of different types of mutational events.
 2. Simulating sequences at the end of a branch.
 This is appropriate when the mutational events are not of interest.
 In this way, we can quickly simulate a much larger number of segments with a larger range of mutation rates.

 Note that when simulating waiting times, only allele-specific model is allowed.
 If model of total copy number is specified, it will automatically be converted to model of allele-specific copy number.